Kailyn Lowry Baby Daddy: Did She Just Slam Him For Poor Dating Skills?

 “Not even just our age though, like just in general,” the person wrote back, to which Lowry revealed, “Very few & far between.”

-It sounds like Lowry may not be dating someone, who knows how to plan out a regular date.
+It sounds like Lowry may not be dating someone who knows how to plan out a regular date.
 While some of her co-stars, like Teen Mom star Jenelle Evans, would have defended her relationship, saying that at least she has found someone who makes an effort, Kailyn didn’t take the same route.
-Instead, she merely wrote that she has a hard time finding someone, who will make the effort.
+Instead, she merely wrote that she has a hard time finding someone who will make the effort.
 And maybe that’s why Kailyn Lowry is finding herself Googling things about hedgehogs on a Saturday night.

 “My Saturday night: googling the intelligence of a hedgehog…” she tweeted this weekend.